HLR/DomiKnowS/docs/OVERVIEW_USER.md

 - `regr.program.Program`

-The graph, attached with sensors and learners, can be turned into a learning based program.
-The program can learn parameters from data, doing tests, or simply makeing predictions.
+The graph, attached with sensors and learners, can be turned into a learning-based program.
+The program can learn parameters from data, doing tests, or simply making predictions.

 ### Query and Access